top of page

 Which gender bunny should you choose?

 In our experience, both genders make super sweet bunnies.
-Bunnies have different personalities, just like dogs and cats.
+It has been said that males are sweeter, but Holland Lops have great temperaments and our girls are just as sweet as our boys.
+Bunnies also have different personalities, just like dogs and cats.
 Some babies are more playful, and some are more calm and will sit in someone's lap for hours completely content.
 Usually when bunnies get closer to adulthood (6 months) they lose their baby energy and become much calmer, and enjoy more cuddles.

 Should you get more than one bunny?

+It is highly recommended to spay/neuter if planning to house multiple rabbits together (please see next question).
 Rabbits can be completely content on their own, and we don't personally feel as though they need a partner to be happy.
-However, they can also be completely content with a buddy.
+However, they can also be content with a buddy.
 They just don't NEED a buddy to be a happy bun.
 Bunnies can actually form a "bond" with another, which is a very special thing to witness!
-It's much easier for older bunnies to accept new bunnies that are babies, and those that are spayed/neutered (see below).
+It's much easier for older bunnies to accept new bunnies that are babies, and bunnies that are spayed/neutered are also easier to bond with another (see below).

 Should you spay/neuter?